openjdk/guide/src/index.md

 ## RN-labels

-Unless tagged otherwise it will be assumed that the release note documents a change in behavior (will have likely required a CSR) or other item which should be included in the release notes.
+Unless labeled otherwise it will be assumed that the release note documents a change in behavior (will have likely required a CSR) or other item which should be included in the release notes.
 If the note covers a more specific type of change, then one of the following labels can be included (notes of a similar type will be listed together).

 [[RN-NewFeature]{.label}]{#RN-NewFeature}
 :   A New Feature or enhancement in the release.